megane72GH/analogue-pocket-patches/README.md

 ### Interested in making your own patches?
 Check out the marvelous [TUTORIAL](https://github.com/treyturner/analogue-pocket-patches/blob/main/TUTORIAL.md) made by [Trey Turner](https://github.com/treyturner)

-I also take some hints form this [GUIDE](https://tutorials.eeems.ca/Z80ASM/index.htm), it is a Z80 Assembly guide, but the Gameboy is a Sharp LR35902 (a 8 bit modified, derived from Zilog Z80)
+I also take some hints form this [GUIDE](https://tutorials.eeems.ca/Z80ASM/index.htm), it is a Z80 Assembly guide, but the Gameboy is a Sharp LR35902 (a 8 bit modified, derived from Zilog Z80), so 90% of it will work.

 ## The Legend of Zelda: Link's Awakening DX (Italian Translation)